 Most of the 60+ electives offered in the SJSU School of Information’s ALA-accredited Master of Library and Information Science program and Master of Archives and Records Administration program are available through the Open Classes program.

-Courses cover a wide range of topics, including metadata, cybersecurity, electronic records, cataloging, web usability, big data analytics, information visualization, collection management, digital asset management, and library services for children and teens.
+Courses cover a wide range of topics, including Python, Information Visualization, Intellectual Freedom, Serving Homeless Patrons in Public Libraries, Library Outreach, Political Advocacy, Film Collections, EAD and more.
 In addition, we offer courses that will help you improve your leadership skills.

 Courses are offered during fall, spring, and summer sessions (subject to space availability).
 The courses offered each session vary, providing you with new opportunities to explore.